Lavender oil: Production

 Pure lavender essential oil is produced through steam distillation.
 This generates a greater amount of oil compared to other methods due to reduction of polar compound loss.
 Harvest of lavender blooms is typically between late June and August.
 The cut lavender flowers and stems are compacted into a lavender still.
 A boiler is then used to steam the bottom of the lavender flower filled still at a very low pressure.
 The lavender flower pockets containing oil are broken from this heating process and a pipe of cold water is run through the center of the still.
 The hot lavender oil vapor condenses on the cold pipe with the cold water and is collected into a holding tank where it is allowed to settle.
 Due to polarity and densities of the water and oil, these two will separate in the holding tank whereupon the water is piped out, leaving just lavender essential oil.

 Lavender oil is produced around the world, with Bulgaria, France and China leading its production.

 Uses

 Lavender oil has been used as a perfume, aromatherapy, and skin application, but these uses have no clinical benefit.
 Lavender oil is used in massage therapy as a way of inducing relaxation through direct skin contact, although allergic reactions may occur.
 There is no good evidence to support the use of lavender oil aromatherapy for treating dementia.

 In Germany, Silexan is approved as a medicine for restlessness associated with anxiety.
-A 2024 review found that an oral 80 mg dose of lavender oil per day reduced symptoms in people with anxiety disorders compared to placebo.
+A 2010 review found that "silexan effectively ameliorates generalized anxiety comparable to a common benzodiazepine (lorazepam)".
+A 2024 review found that an oral 80 mg dose of Silexan per day reduced symptoms in people with anxiety disorders compared to placebo and is generally considered safe.
 The effectiveness of using oral lavender oil for treating anxiety remains undetermined.
 Lavender oil may be useful for treating depression.

 Oil of spike lavender was used as a solvent in oil painting, mainly before the use of distilled turpentine became common.